mono-koto/pyusd-arbitrum-splitter/README.md

 - Testing (unit tests and fork tests)
 - Deployment to Arbitrum testnet
 - Security patterns for token handling
+- Factory pattern for cheap contract cloning (perfect for frontends)

 ### What This Repo Does Not Cover: